BernardBorio/txt_to_moodle/README.md

 In this case you still have to put 1 at the end of the question.
 Under that, you have to put "+" and then _**"T"**_ if the answer is True or _**F**_ if the answer is false.

 ___
-## Free text answer.
+## Free text answer
-In this case, just put "0" at the end of the question.
+In this case, just put "0" at the end of the question and no answers.

 ___